tripledio/tripledio.github.io/_posts/2018-06-26-LocalHero.md

 #### Ego <a name="ego"/>

 When people are constantly relying on someone, give much weight to their opinions, delegate their judgement to them, basically placing them onto a pedestal they run the risk that the object of their 'worship' will start losing objectivity.
 Even when the heroes have the best of intentions - and not all heroes necessarily do - it is hard to not get too full of yourselves when everyone considers you exceptional.
-That's why I deem these 'local heroes' dangerous because they come with a huge ego.
+That's why I deem these 'local heroes' dangerous because they frequently come with a huge ego.
 If they don't have it now, they will get it eventually.

-Now as software developers, we tend to couple our ego to our knowledge and intelligence.
+Now as software developers, we typically tend to couple our ego to our knowledge and intelligence.
 I think it is our equivalent of quick-draws.
 Showing who's best.
 But allow me to quote this little tweet:

 > The smartest people I know:
 >